Skip to main content

 The Industrial Cluster Analysis

-The non-profit organization Centre for Science and Environment (CSE) examined 88 Industrial Clusters across India ( identified by the Central Pollution Control Board and State Boards), looking for deterioration in air, water, and land quality between 2009 and 2018.
+The Centre for Science and Environment (CSE) took a close look at 88 industrial clusters across India—these spots were already flagged by the Central Pollution Control Board and State Boards—and checked how air, water, and land quality changed from 2009 to 2018.

 The Importance of Change and Its Immediate Effect on Health